 In the end, our goal is simple and honest, not only we want to provide an appellative e-learning platform that can be useful in academic environment, professional interviews, or even for just a programming enthusiast who wants to learn more, where every user can solve and create coding challenges, as well as questionnaires to put to test the best of his abilities, but also we want to do it in openly manner, so that it can be freely accessed, used, changed, and shared by everyone.

+1.1.
+Open Source

+According to opensource.org [2], and Open Source software (OSS) “is software that can be freely accessed, used, changed, and shared (in modified or unmodified form) by anyone”.

+Open source software is often developed in a decentralized and collaborative way, relying on peer review and community production.
+Open source usually more flexible, and has more longevity than its proprietary peers because it is developed by communities rather than a single author or company.

+Open source has become a movement and a way of working that reaches beyond software production.
+The open source movement uses the values and decentralized production model of open source software to find new ways to solve problems in their communities and industries.